About our Cookies and Privacy Policy

 amandine-1st-ballet-exam-2017-colours-of-dance-miss-imogen-and-minnie.jpg

-Colours of Dance trains ballet pupils for entry to the Royal Academy of Dance's portfolio of examination syllabi.
+Colours of Dance prepares ballet pupils for entry to the Royal Academy of Dance's portfolio of examination syllabi.
 Teachers will determine when each pupils is ready for examination, but a general description of what standards the examinations assess to - and thus what qualifications they provide, are provided by the RAD and copied below for convenience.

 Recommended Study Hours: These have been set by the RAD as a guideline as to what is required in general for students in terms of hours in the studio and in self-practice, before attaining success at examination.
 Students' actual hours of study will vary according to their specific experience, so these are intended as a guide.
-The students' actual needs and progression will be managed by their teacher.
-Preparation for examinations requires attendance at specific 'exam focus' classes.
+Please note that the following study hours relate to in-person attendance.
+Our teachers will assess each student as an individual to help them find the right path and timing for themselves, as they grow and develop biologically according to nature and as we are not incontrol of that, we must work with it!

 Primary in Dance Examination: normally 40 hours (ie 4 terms)